How COVID-19 restrictions stand in your area

-It’s been a tough few months for Australian businesses, and the SME community has had to come to terms with some very challenging COVID-19 lockdowns.
-But there is light at the end of the tunnel.
-We explain how restrictions are being eased at a Federal level – and how the rules apply to your state/territory as at May 2020.
-We’ll update the details as the situation changes.
+It’s been a tough few months for Australian businesses, and the SME community has had to come to terms with some very challenging lockdowns.
+For most states restrictions are easing, but for others tighter restrictions are being brought back.
+Here we explain where restrictions stand at a Federal level – and how the rules apply to your state/territory.
+We’ll continue to update these details as the situation changes.

 Easing of restrictions at a national level

 In May 2020, Prime Minister Scott Morrison announced a number of relaxations in COVID-19 restrictions, with a 3-phase plan to help get the economy moving.

 While this is how the game plan stands at a national level, it’s important to note that state/territory governments have the discretion to make their own decisions around COVID-19 easing.

 Under the Federal plan, restrictions will be eased through three different stages.

 - Stage 1: Re-opening restaurants, cafes, and shops.
 Five visitors allowed at home, and 10 in businesses and public spaces.
 People are still encouraged to work from home, and some interstate recreational travel will re-start.

 - Stage 2: ‘Most’ businesses will re-open with physical distancing and hygiene.
 Larger gatherings of up to 20 people allowed at venues such as cinemas and galleries.
 More retail openings on sector-based COVID- safe plans.